How to Create Your Core Marketing Message

 What you need to do is create your Core Marketing Message which is the foundation for all of your marketing communications.

-Your styrene printing is a statement that sums up what you do, who you do it for, and why they should work with you.
+Your Core Marketing Message is a statement that sums up what you do, who you do it for (your ideal clients), and why they should work with you.

 Your core marketing message is comprised of four essential components.

 #1 – Your target market.
 This is the group of people with a problem (need, want or desire) who know they have this problem, are actively seeking a solution to the problem and can easily afford your most expensive solution to the problem.